The Creative Arts

 - At Christmas the children put on a production involving singing, dance and drama.

-- Displays around the school celetrate the children’s learning.
+- Displays around the school celebrate the children’s learning.

 - Each year we hold an Arts week which culminates with a celebration of all the week’s learning attended by family and friends.

-- The Ukulele Club has performed at events such as the Harvest Festival and Christmas Fayre.
+- The Ukulele Club has performed at events such as the opening of the castle play equipment and the Christmas Nativity.

 - Each Friday a celebration assembly is held with children being awarded certificates for achievements across the curriculum, including the arts.